element-hq/element-x-android/README.md

 ## Translations

 Element X Android supports many languages.
-You can help us to translate the app in your language by joining our [Localazy project](https://localazy.com/p/element).
+You can help us translating the app in your language by joining our [Localazy project](https://localazy.com/p/element).
 You can also help us to improve the existing translations.

-Note that for now, we keep control on the French and German translations.
+Note that for now, we retain control over the French and German translations.

 Translations can be checked screen per screen using our tool Element X Android Gallery, available at https://element-hq.github.io/element-x-android/.
 Note that this page is updated every Tuesday.